destroflyer/maniascript/docs/basics/types.md

 Every class in ManiaScript has an `Id` property of the type `Ident`.
 Its value can be used to uniquely identify the according object.
 Default value is `NullId`.

 ## Struct
 While a script can't declare custom classes, it's possible to define structs, which are pure data objects containing multiple variables as properties.
-Struct types can only be declared in the global scope, via `#Struct`:
+Struct types can only be declared via a [directive](/advanced/directives.html) `#Struct` in the global scope:

 ```ManiaScript
 #Struct MyStruct {